 The Church of Jesus Christ of Latter-day Saints was founded in 1830 by Joseph Smith and a small of group followers in Fayette, New York.
 Since this time it has grown to over thirteen million members and is the fourth largest denomination in the United States.
 The Church understands itself to possess the “fullness” of the gospel of Jesus Christ that was restored to Joseph Smith after a long period of apostasy.
-An important principle for Latter-day Saints (nicknamed “Mormons”) is the doctrine of continuing revelation through living prophets and apostles.
+An important principle for Latter-day Saints (nicknamed by outsiders “Mormons”) is the doctrine of continuing revelation through living prophets and apostles.
 These revelations include the addition of new scripture including the Book of Mormon, Doctrine and Covenants, and Pearl of Great Price.

 Mormons worship Jesus Christ as the Son of God and the Savior who atoned for the sins of all humanity.